dchacke/blog/_posts/2020-10-25-the-tragedy-of-children-becoming-teachers.markdown

 Here's a conversation I had recently with a young school teacher.
 Let's call her Beth.

-**Beth:** I was demon child in Kindergarten.
+**Beth:** I was a demon child in Kindergarten.
 Biting, hitting, spitting, calling kids buttholes...\
 **Dennis:** And now you're a teacher.
 The system defeated you :(\
 **B:** Haha now I get a taste of my own medicine!\
 **D:** I'm curious, why did you become a teacher?\